alfdocimo/stuart-app/README.md

 - 29 Rue du 4 Septembre
 - 15 Rue de Bourgogne

-Then go ahead and click on `Crete job` to queue a new job.
+Then go ahead and click on `Create job` to queue a new job.
 If all goes right, you should see a successful message on the right side of the screen